 The logo features a square window opening onto the sky, symbolizing the new opportunities and perspectives available to passengers and the company.
 This element highlights Copa Airlines’ focus on the future and its readiness to embrace innovations and changes in the aviation industry.

 At the center of the emblem, the Earth spins, surrounded by swiftly moving Copa Airlines planes.
 These planes are so fast that they leave only golden lines cutting through the sky.
-The gold color of the planes’ trails adds visual splendor and symbolizes the high quality and prestige of the services provided by the airline.
+The gold color of the planes’ trails adds visual splendor and symbolizes the high quality and prestige of the airline’s services.

 2012 – today